leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw6_v2.md

 For the parameters, you should look at the table at the bottom of the **"Usage"** at the API page.
 For the second type, we need to leverage the API endpoint `/api/get_param_values` also listed under ["Usage"](https://quickstats.nass.usda.gov/api).

-Please use the API to get all possible values under `commodity_desc` that have the word `corn` or `maize` (case-insensitive so CORN or Maize should also be matched if they existed).
+Please use the API to get all possible values under `commodity_desc` that have the word `corn` or `maize` (case-insensitive so CORN or Maize should also be matched if they exist).
 Please show all code and print out the possible values.

 #### Getting the data